 - TCF/Chemical Bank: A great option for borrowers located in the midwest, TCF or Chemical Bank provides options for 0% down on purchases up to $1 million, no PMI, and allows future income to be used for up to 3 months after closing.

-- Homes for Heroes™: This program covers more professions than just doctors (nurses, emergency workers, and teachers to name a few) and is a great option for doctors-to-be to find a home loan.
+- Hero Home Program: This program covers more professions than just doctors (nurses, emergency workers, and teachers to name a few) and is a great option for doctors-to-be to find a home loan.
 This program works with borrowers to reduce lending fees and offer rebates after purchase (usually .7% of the purchase price).
 The company reports that most users save $2,400 on average when they work with their specialists.
-If you are looking into a medical mortgage, start with Homes for Heroes.
+If you are looking into a medical mortgage, start with Hero Home Programs™.

 Physician loans are a great option if you’re looking to buy soon after finishing your schooling, and know that you will have the majority of your income tied up in school debt for many years to come.
-Working with the specialists at homes for heroes allows you to save money on your home purchase.
-They will work to streamline the process and maximize your savings.
+Working with specialists at Hero Home Programs™ allows you to save money on your home purchase.
+Request a consultation with us today and we will work to streamline the process and maximize your savings.